ZeusKnight/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Are there differences in activity patterns between weekdays and weekends?
+###I choose to input the mean instead of NA based on each day, if that particular day contains all NA, then use 0

 ```r
 ggplot(data, aes(as.Date(data$date), data$steps)) + geom_bar(stat = "identity") +